1995–96 WHL season

-The 1995–96 WHL season was the 30th season for the Western Hockey League (WHL).
-Seventeen teams completed a 72-game season.
-The Brandon Wheat Kings won the President's Cup.
+The 1995–96 WHL season was the 30th season of the Western Hockey League (WHL), featuring seventeen teams and a 72-game regular season.
+The Brandon Wheat Kings won the franchise's fourth Scotty Munro Memorial Trophy for posting the best regular season record, and followed this up in the playoffs by securing their second President's Cup as league champions, their first since 1978–79.